thirstler/slor/README.md

 256KB so let's assume a ceiling of 12,000 IO/s and call it a day.
 That would be 3.07 GB/s of bandwidth (256KB * 12,000)

-You can tell SLOR the amount of data to auto-prepare with the "--iop-limit" flag.
+You can tell SLoR the amount of data to auto-prepare with the "--iop-limit" flag.
 It will use this in conjunction with the "--stage-time" flag which specifies how long each stage will run (defaults to 300 seconds).
 Let's start a workload that can sustain 12,000 operations per second of reads for 15